 if all conditions are fulfilled to use this handler.
 The agent will select a handler, only when a

 available() method of all handlers of a resource need to be

 mutually exclusive.
 If no handler is available, the resource will be marked unavailable.

 CRUDHandler provides a more recent base class that is better suited

 for resources that are manipulated with Create, Delete or Update operations.
 These operations often

 match managed APIs very well.
 The CRUDHandler is recommended for new handlers unless the resource

 has special resource states that do not match CRUD operations.

-Each handler basically needs to support two things: reading the current state and changing the state of the resource to the desired state in the configuration model.
+Each handler basically needs to support two things: reading the current state and changing the state of the resource to the desired state in the orchestration model.
 Reading the state is used for dry runs and reporting.
 The CRUDHandler handler also uses the result to determine whether create, delete or update needs to be invoked.

 The context (See